dnoegel/php-argparse/Readme.md

-handling. `getopt` only provides rudimentary handling of arguments, the [symfony console tools](http://symfony.com/doc/current/components/console/introduction.html) are very powerful but are way more then just "argument handling" and make quite some assumptions of how your code should look.
+handling. `getopt` only provides rudimentary handling of arguments, the [symfony console tools](http://symfony.com/doc/current/components/console/introduction.html) are very powerful but are way more then just "argument handling" and make quite some assumptions of how your code should look. (more solutions: see below)

 Phargparse is inspired by [python's argparse](https://docs.python.org/3/library/argparse.html) and is intended to: